Daniel-Griffiths/cloudflare-expo-ota-updates/docs/SETUP_APP.md

 ## Deploying Updates from Your Expo App

-To make deploying updates easier, we provide an example upload script that you can copy into your Expo project. **Zero dependencies required** - uses Node.js native TypeScript support (Node 22.6+).
+To make deploying updates easier, we provide a deploy package that can be used with your Expo project.

-**1. Copy the Upload Script**
+**1. Use the Deploy Script**

+The deploy script is located at `packages/deploy/deploy.ts` in this repository.
+You can either:
-Copy the `scripts/deploy.ts` file from this repository into your Expo project:
+- Copy it to your Expo project
+- Use it directly once published as an npm package

 **2. Configure Environment Variables**